 Gulamani-Abdulla & Co., was founded by Jenny Gulamani-Abdulla, a member of the International Bar Association and a Registered Canadian Immigration Consultant recognized by the Federal, Provincial and Territorial Governments of Canada.
 Jenny has been practicing immigration for over 25 years and brings a wealth of experience to clients worldwide.

-At Gulamani-Abdulla & Co., Immigration to Canada has never been only about providing a consultation, assessing the individual case, preparing the forms, compiling the facts and submitting the file.
-It is about changing lives of individuals and affecting families in a way that will forever touch them.
+At Gulamani-Abdulla & Co., Immigration to Canada has been much more than about providing a consultation, assessing the individual case, preparing the forms, compiling the facts and submitting the file.
+It has always been about changing lives of individuals and affecting families in a way that will forever touch them.
 Our firm takes the time to provide professional services and knowledgeable advice on immigration matters while earning the clients' trust in an ethical manner.

-Jenny currently serves as Taskforce Chairperson for "Women Migrants and Global Citizenship" at the International Federation of Business and Professional Women which holds General Consultative Status at the United Nations Economic and Social Council.
+Jenny currently serves as Taskforce Chairperson and is registered as an Expert for "Women Migrants and Global Citizenship" at the International Federation of Business and Professional Women which holds General Consultative Status at the United Nations Economic and Social Council.
 She assumed this role after serving as President of The Canadian Federation, BPW Canada, the first Canadian Muslim to assume this role in Canada.
-In her 2 year term, she focused on diversity and pluralism, re-establishing a club in Quebec and bringing women from male dominated industries in her home province of Alberta to re-establish a club in Edmonton.
+In her 2 year term (2016-2018), she focused on diversity and pluralism, re-establishing a club in Quebec and bringing women from male dominated industries in her home province of Alberta to re-establish a club in Edmonton.
 As President of BPW Canada, Jenny led a parallel event on Canada's Immigrant and Indigenous women in New York City during the 62nd Session of the Commission on the Status of Women focused on empowering rural women and girls.

 In 2011, Jenny had undertaken a three-year voluntary "Time and Knowledge Nazrana (Gift)" assignment (TKN) as an Immigration Law Analyst at His Highness The Aga Khan Council for Australia and New Zealand.
 She has served as Subject Matter Expert for Immigration and Citizenship at His Highness The Aga Khan Council for Canada's National Settlement Portfolio.